j1nxed/Getting-and-cleaning-data/Codebook.md

 Each of these has a mean and standard deviation version.
 Examples:

-tBodyAcc-mean()-X: Mean of base body acceleration data in the X dimension tBodyGyro-std()-Y: Standard deviation of base body gyroscope measurement in the Y dimension
+tBodyAcc-mean()-X: Mean of base body acceleration data in the X dimension<br>
+tBodyGyro-std()-Y: Standard deviation of base body gyroscope measurement in the Y dimension<br>